Workplace Wellbeing & Behaviour Change

 But collectively, they can create noise.

-But because too many wellbeing inputs can create friction rather than momentum.
+Participation may decline not becuase people do not value wellbeing, but because too many wellbeing activities create friction rather than momentum.

-The 80/20 rule encourages us to identify the “vital few” inputs that create disproportionate outcomes.
+The 80/20 rule encourages organisations to identify the small number of actions that create the greatest overall impact.

 In workplace wellbeing, two areas consistently stand out: